notadeejay/rbc-training/data/Week 3 Day 2/06__Add Media Queries__Exercise.md

 ## Tasks

-- [ ] Add styles so that when you view your resume page on a smaller screen, all of the link tags in your Nav Bar are still visible
+- [ ] Add styles so that when you view your resume page on a mobile screen, all of the link tags in your Nav Bar are still visible
-- [ ] Add styles so that on a smaller screen size, your picture sits below your name and occupation
+- [ ] Add styles so that on a mobile screen, your picture sits below your name and occupation
-- [ ] Add styles so that the content in your **Experience** section is not squished on smaller screen sizes
+- [ ] Add styles so that the content in your **Experience** section is not squished on mobile screen
-- [ ] Add styles so that the content in your **Skills** section looks great on smaller screen sizes
+- [ ] Add styles so that the content in your **Skills** section looks great on mobile screen
-- [ ] Add styles so that the content in your **Footer** section looks great on smaller screen sizes
+- [ ] Add styles so that the content in your **Footer** section looks great on mobile screen

 ## Tips and Tricks